 At Julie A. Rice, Attorney at Law, & Affiliates, our personal injury lawyers represent people who have been injured, or if a loved one has been tragically killed, in motor vehicle accidents of all types.

-If you or a loved one have been injured or there was a fatality in a motor vehicle accident in which you or a loved one was involved, then contact us immediately for your free legal consultation so that we may discuss the specific aspects of your case: 770-865-8654 or email@example.com.
+If you or a loved one have been injured or there was a motor vehicle accident in which a loved one was wrongfully killed in Georgia, then contact us immediately for your free legal consultation so that we may discuss the specific aspects of your case: 770-865-8654 or firstname.lastname@example.org.